 Start with a small retail store or gasoline company card.
 These are often the easiest cards to get.
 If you get a card, charge items, and pay the bill on time.
 This will start building a positive credit history for other credit card holders to look at.

 Apply for a bank credit card with a low credit line.
 Next, apply for a regular bank credit card, like Visa or MasterCard, with a low credit line.
 At first, you might only qualify for a card with high interest rates and a high annual fee.
 If you use your card responsibly, after a year you can apply for an increase in your credit line and a decrease in your interest rate and annual fee.
 Or, you can apply for another card that has better terms.
 (To learn more about credit card terms, see Choosing a Credit Card: What You Need to Know.)

 When you are ready to apply for a credit card, follow these tips to increase the chance that your application will be accepted.

 Be consistent with the name you use.
 Either use your middle initial always or never.
 Always use your generation (Jr., Sr., II, and so on).

 Be honest, but appear sympathetic.
 Portray yourself in the best light.
 If your credit troubles were due to a job loss, illness or death in the family, recent divorce, or new child support obligation, be sure to mention this on the application.

 Apply for credit when you are most likely to get it.
 If possible, apply for a new credit card when you are working, have lived at the same address for at least one year, and when you don't have an unusually high number of inquiries on your credit report in the last two years.
 Creditors view too many inquiries as a sign that you are desperate or preparing to commit fraud.
-(To learn more about your credit report, see Nolo's article How to Clean Up Your Credit Report.)
+(To learn more about your credit report, see Cleaning Up Your Credit Report: An Overview.)

 Apply for credit where you've done business.
 If your phone company, insurance company, or bank offers credit cards, try them first.
 If you have a good payment history or good relationship with the business, it will be more likely to give you the card.